 - You plan to monitor multiple rooms and want a cohesive multi-device dashboard

-- You want the most comprehensive sensor coverage available in a single device
+- You want the most comprehensive sensor coverage in a single device

-- Budget matters — $110 savings for the five core air quality metrics
+- Budget matters — $140 savings for focused CO2 monitoring

 The Bottom Line